-We will review the status of these comments during our next audit engagement.
-We have already discussed many of these comments and suggestions with various governmental unit personnel, and we will be pleased to discuss them in further detail at your convenience, to perform any additional study of these matters, or to assist you in implementing the recommendations.
+We will review the status of this comment during our next audit engagement.
+We have already discussed this comment and suggestions with various governmental unit personnel, and we will be pleased to discuss them in further detail at your convenience, to perform any additional study of these matters, or to assist you in implementing the recommendations.

-STATUS OF PRIOR YEAR COMMENTS
+STATUS OF PRIOR YEAR COMMENTS: